labforadvancedstudy/paper/HA/L3_Consciousness_All_Way_Down.md

 4. **Attention Practice**: Whatever you're doing, do it like the robot vacuum - with total presence.

-## The Ultimate Recognition
+## The Ultimate 13.8 Billion Year Recognition

+After 13.8 billion years:
-Consciousness reading about consciousness.
+- Consciousness reading about consciousness
-Using consciousness to understand consciousness.
+- Using 500 million years of neural evolution
+- Built from 3.8 billion years of life
+- Made of 13 billion year old atoms
-In a universe made of consciousness.
+- In a universe that IS consciousness

-The cosmic joke: Looking for consciousness is like a wave looking for water.
+The cosmic timeline joke:
+The universe spent 13.8 billion years looking for consciousness...
+Only to realize it was consciousness looking.

 ## What's Next